Can you make money busking? Do those people on street corners and in tube stations make a living from it?

 Once you’ve decided you want to make money busking in a particular place, find out what the rules are on busking in that area by seeking out your local authority or management.
 DirectGov has a list of local authorities in England where you can check the local rules and regulations.
 Most council websites will have application forms that you can download and send back for approval.

-If you don’t follow the laws about busking, the local authorities can ask you to move on, and might even fine or imprison you (although it has be a pretty extreme case for them to do that).
-Take a look at this article (from 2015) to see how a lot of buskers have been arrested in London.
+If you don’t follow the laws about busking, the local authorities can ask you to move on, and might even fine or imprison you (although it has to be a pretty extreme case for them to do that).

 Generally, you may not play within 100 yards of a place of worship, and you shouldn’t have amplification.
 If you are asked by police to move on you should comply or you may be fined or imprisoned.